jordbort/lemony-friend/README.md

 Use this command to update the list of usernames lemony_friend will ignore in certain situations.
 These include welcoming back the user if they haven't spoken in a while, being informed a user is marked as "away" when mentioning them, and being targeted with UndertaleBot, as well as other fun number responses.

-- `cli settings hangmanChances` or `cli s hc` (number) Use this command to change the starting number of chances in Hangman (default 6).
+- `cli settings pokeballQuantity` or `cli s pq` (number) Use this command to change the amount of pokeballs lemony_friend will attempt to purchase if PokemonCommunityGame says it doesn't have pokeballs (default 100).
+This can be used to help lemony_friend avoid a loop of continually trying and failing to use pokeballs and purchasing them when it runs out and can't afford to purchase the quantity currently set.

 - `cli settings chantEmote` or `cli s ce` (string)
 Use this command to change or remove the emote/emoji used to separate chants (default 👏).

+- `cli settings hangmanChances` or `cli s hc` (number) Use this command to change the starting number of chances in Hangman (default 6).